1. Material Accounting Policies

 1.2 Intangible Assets

-(a) Intangible assets like Right of Use (RoU), Software, Licenses etc. which meets the recognition criteria of an intangible asset are capitalized as Intangible Assets.
+(a) Right of Use (ROU) acquired for laying of pipelines, Software, Licenses etc. which meets the recognition criteria of an intangible asset are capitalized as Intangible Assets.

 (b) Expenditure incurred in research phase is charged to Statement of Profit and Loss and that in development phase, unless it is of capital nature, is also charged to Statement of Profit and Loss.